Four Main Functions of FM

 There’s a lot of confusion between workplace hoteling and hot desking.
 The terms are often incorrectly used interchangeably.
 The difference comes down to the level of control and organization.

-Hoteling involves pre-booking and checking in to a concierge to access a space, much like at an actual hotel.
+Hoteling involves pre-booking and checking into a concierge to access a space, much like at an actual hotel.
 Even in a room full of empty desks and unoccupied workstations, a person has to check in with central booking to access their spot.
-It may be a person or it could be self-directed software.
-What matters is that the process is the same for everyone and there’s a standardized record of the desk assignment.
+It may be a person, or it could be self-directed software.
+What matters is that the process is the same for everyone, and there’s a standardized record of the desk assignment.

-Why does hoteling work?
+Does hoteling work?